cuHALLaR: A GPU Accelerated Low-Rank Augmented Lagrangian Method for Large-Scale Semidefinite Programming: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we provide provide extensive experiments comparing \gpuourmethod, \ourmethod, and \culorads.
-The experiments concern SDP instances for the matrix completion, the maximum stable set, and the phase retrieval problems.
+In this section, we provide extensive experiments comparing \gpuourmethod, \ourmethod, and \culorads on three problem classes: matrix completion, maximum stable set, and phase retrieval.
 These problems were also used in the benchmark of the original \ourmethod paper \cite{monteiro2024low}.
+The pre-compiled binary solver can be found at \url{https://github.com/OPTHALLaR}.

+We attempted to run CuClarabel \cite{chen2024cuclarabel} on the matrix completion and stable set experiments, but CuClarabel failed even on relatively small SDPA files.
+Moreover, CuClarabel's lack of native SDPA support precluded straightforward benchmarking, so we omit comparisons against it.